monero-rs/monero-rs/README.md

  * De/serialization of Monero blocks and transactions (consensus encoding)
  * Address and subaddress creation, de/serialization and validation
  * Private keys and one-time keys creation, de/serialization and validation
+ * Transaction owned output detection and amount recovery with view keypair
  * Serde support on most structures with feature `serde_support`
  * Strict encoding support on most structures with feature `strict_encoding_support`